-Pilgrims Hospices has joined with the Strategic Health Authority to fund research for a strategy to improve End of Life Care across east Kent.
+We joined with the Strategic Health Authority to fund research to improve End of Life Care across east Kent.

 Project Invicta is a two year project which commenced in April 2012 in response to the needs of patients and carers in east Kent.
 The project was planned after listening to patients and staff about how to improve care.
 Although there were many examples of good practice with some patients and carers having very good experiences, it was also reported that there were concerns about gaps in the service provided to patients and their carers over the whole 24-hour period.